BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 c) All pet bedding must be supplied and removed by owners;

-d) Shedding of hair must be minimised wherever possible;
+d) Shedding of feathers, fur or hair must be minimised wherever possible;

 e) Pets are NOT permitted to sleep, stand or sit on furniture and / or bedding, or scratch or otherwise damage furniture and fittings; and